Back to Blog

 Godel Terminal vs Koyfin: Active Trading Data vs Fundamental Research (2026)

 Godel Terminal and Koyfin both position themselves as affordable alternatives to the Bloomberg Terminal, but the similarities end there.
-Godel Terminal is a real-time trading terminal built for active traders who need sub-100ms market data, Level 2 depth, and Bloomberg-style commands.
-Koyfin is a fundamental research platform built for investors who need deep stock screening, earnings transcripts, and Wall Street analyst estimates.
+Godel Terminal is a real-time trading terminal built for active traders who need low-latency market data, Level 2 depth for US equities, and a Bloomberg-style command line.
+Koyfin is a fundamental research platform built for investors who want deep stock screening, earnings transcripts, and Wall Street analyst estimates.

 Choosing between them comes down to one question: are you trading or researching?
-In this comparison, we'll break down pricing, data coverage, charting, screening tools, and every feature that matters so you can pick the right platform for your workflow.
+Below we break down pricing, data coverage, charting, screening, and workflow so you can pick the right platform for how you actually work.

 The Core Difference: Trading Terminal vs Research Platform

-Before we get into the feature-by-feature breakdown, it's worth understanding what each platform was designed to do.
+Before the feature-by-feature breakdown, it's worth understanding what each platform was designed to do.
 These are fundamentally different tools.

 Godel Terminal is an execution-focused trading terminal.
-It gives you real-time Nasdaq TotalView data, institutional news wires from Reuters and Dow Jones, Time & Sales trade feeds, and a command-line interface designed for speed.
-It's built for people who need to know what the market is doing right now and act on it within seconds.
+It gives you real-time Nasdaq TotalView data, institutional news wires, time and sales trade feeds, and a command line designed for speed.
+It's built for people who need to know what the market is doing right now and act on it quickly.

 Koyfin is a research-focused analytics platform.
-It gives you 5,900+ screening criteria, 100,000+ earnings transcripts dating back to 2004, customizable dashboards with drag-and-drop widgets, and Wall Street analyst estimates.
-It's built for people who want to find undervalued stocks, analyze financial statements, and build investment theses over days or weeks.
+It offers deep screening, a large library of earnings transcripts, customisable dashboards with drag-and-drop widgets, and Wall Street analyst estimates.
+It's built for people who want to find undervalued stocks, analyse financial statements, and build investment theses over days or weeks.

 Neither platform is objectively "better."
 They solve different problems.
 But if you're comparing them, you're likely trying to figure out which one covers more of what you actually need.